scrapy/scrapy/docs/index.rst

 :doc:`topics/debug`
     Learn how to debug common problems of your scrapy spider.

+:doc:`topics/testing`
+	Learn how to use contracts for testing your spiders.

 :doc:`topics/firefox`
     Learn how to scrape with Firefox and some useful add-ons.